Disjoint pairs in set systems with restricted intersection: Disjoint pairs in uniform set systems

 The proof of \Cref{thm:1-avoiding-uniform-product} will be nearly finished once we establish that the set $Z$ of points which are neither $\mA$-good nor $\mB$-good is empty.
 Our second claim asserts just this.

 \begin{claim} $Z = \varnothing$. \end{claim} \begin{proof}

 Suppose to the contrary that there is some $x \in Z$.
-Form a new pair $\mA', \mB'$ of $1$-avoiding families in the following way.
+Form a new pair $(\mA', \mB')$ of $1$-cross-avoiding families in the following way.
 First, create $\mA'$ by removing all sets of $\mA$ that contain $x$.
 We are then free to add to $\mB$ all sets of the form $B \cup \{x\}$ where $B \subset Y$ is a subset of size $r-1$ (note that as long as $\mA(x) \neq \varnothing$, none of these sets originally belonged to $\mB$ as otherwise there would be a cross-intersection of size $1$).
-It follows that $\mA', \mB'$ are $1$-avoiding and
+It follows that $(\mA', \mB')$ is $1$-cross-avoiding and

 so if $|\mA| > \left(|\mB|\binom{y}{r-1}^{-1} + 1\right) |\mA(x)|$, then we reach a contradiction to the maximality of $|\mA||\mB|$.
 But by \Cref{claim:Ybig} we have $\binom{y}{r-1} \geq \frac{\beta^{r-1}}{(r-1)^{r-1}}n^{r-1}$ and so the right-hand side is at most